manifold-systems/manifold/docs/articles/manifold_series_1.md

 While Manifold provides a broad host of high-level features, its primary focus is to eliminate the gap separating source code from metadata.
 For decades code generators have served to bridged this gap, but not without sometimes debilitating drawbacks.
 If a project you develop involves one or more code generators, perhaps you know what I mean.
-Read on or a more productive alternative.
+Read on for a more productive alternative.

 ## The Metadata Disconnect